Smart Building Technology in action

-WHO estimates that 334 million people globally have asthma, which translates to 4% or 4 out of 100 people, for whom it is vital with good air quality.
-In the US alone, asthma affects 5-10% of Americans, while 1 out of 7 older adults has some form of lung disease, with 1/3 of these people experiencing severe issues.
-Not even looking at the multitude of other common respiratory problems such as allergies, it is easy to see the demand for a gym to provide good air quality to maintain customers and care for their health.
+WHO estimates that 334 million or 4 out of 100 people globally have asthma, for whom it is vital with proper air quality.
+In the US alone, asthma affects 5-10% of Americans, while 1 out of 7 older adults has some form of lung disease (and 1/3 of these experience severe issues).
+Without delving into the whole plethora of health challenges and possible air contaminants, the value for a gym in maintaining a welcoming environment for everyone becomes evident.

 The cost of the resulting churn

-Looking at costs, or rather losses in these examples, we see customers switching their gym provider to be the prevalent cause of revenue loss.
+Looking at costs, or losses in these examples, we see customers changing their gym provider to be the prevalent cause of revenue loss.

 2,36% of people globally, with up to 21-22% in countries like Sweden, Norway, and the US, are gym members.
-With each gym member being worth everything from about $200-900 annually depending on the country, with European and North American gym members typically worth around $500 each, we can easily calculate quite a high potential loss due to poor air quality alone.
+With each gym member carrying a value of everything from about $200-900 annually, depending on the country (European and North American gym members are typically worth around $500 each), it is easy to calculate a quite high potential loss due to poor air quality alone.

-Let us use the US as an example; By dividing the total of 64,2 million American gym members with the 41 370 gyms in the country, and by generously counting as low as 5%, or 1 in every 20 people, being sensitive to poor air quality, we could expect a loss of about $38 500 from that gym’s annual revenue.
-The number 5% is probably much higher if you consider the people who can’t handle the foul smell of old sweat.
-This is a substantial loss considering that air quality monitoring and optimization are very cost-effective when using smart building technology.
+Let us use the US as an example; By dividing the total of 64,2 million American gym members with the 41 370 gyms in the country, and by generously counting as low as 5%, or 1 in every 20 people being sensitive to poor air quality, we could expect a loss of about $38 500 from that gym’s annual revenue.
+This 5% would quickly increase simply by adding the customers that are merely sensitive to foul or bad air.
+This is a substantial loss considering that smart building technology makes air quality monitoring and optimization very cost-effective.

-Other factors that can nudge members to switch gym can be; machines that are always busy, staff not being present when needed, or facilities being in poor conditions or lacking maintenance—adding even more churn.
-Monitoring the facilities with smart building technology could have avoided an unnecessary loss without overdoing maintenance and unnecessary staff expenses.
+Other factors that can nudge members to switch gyms can be; machines always occupied, unavailable staff, or facilities in poor conditions or lacking maintenance.
+Monitoring facilities with smart building technology allows business owners to avoid unnecessary spending or loss without overdoing maintenance and disturbing the customers.

-Keeping mind and body in good shape is a given foundation for all people’s health, and during times of a pandemic, it becomes increasingly important.
-Further looking at lifestyle-related respiratory issues, it is paramount that people can get back on track in healthy environments that promote success and wellbeing.
-With this in mind, it becomes clear that proper maintenance of every aspect of the facilities is paramount.
+Keeping the mind and body in good shape is a given foundation for all people’s health.
+During times of pandemic scares, it becomes even more critical.
+Further looking at lifestyle-related respiratory issues, it is paramount that sufferers can get back on track in healthy environments that promote success and well-being.
+With this in mind, it becomes clear that proper maintenance of every aspect of the facilities is vital.

 The challenge, then, is how to do this cost-effectively.
 With smart building technology, it becomes easy to gain valuable insights to avoid losses and attract new clients, allowing business owners to not only avoid losses but to increase revenue.
-If we look at what sensors can aid within these environments, we can see many data points that would be valuable to measure.
+If we look at what sensors can aid within these environments, we can see many data points valuable to monitor.

-Below is an example from a large Swedish real estate customer of Sensative, where we have added further suggestions for applications.
-This client runs our IoT platform Yggio as the foundation for the whole office building’s operation, including a gym.
-Yggio enables the customer to combine sensors and technology from different brands, allowing them to choose the most appropriate technology in each case.
-Through Yggio, our customer decided to deploy both Presence sensors from Sensative and multi-sensors from Decentlab running via the Yggio platform.
+Below is an example of a customer case from a large Swedish real estate company where we added further application suggestions.
+This client runs our IoT platform Yggio as the foundation for the entire office property’s operation, including a gym.
+Yggio enables customers to combine sensors and technology from many different brands, allowing them to choose the most suitable technology for every case.
+Here, our customer chose to deploy both Presence sensors from Sensative and multi-sensors from Decentlab running via the Yggio platform.

 Managing machines, overcrowding, and maintenance

-There are many places in a gym where you could gather valuable information through what is known as presence sensors.
-A presence sensor measures the presence of something in an on/off fashion.
-Presence sensors are produced by Sensative and other IoT companies working with smart building technology, offering different designs, features, battery life-time, and more.
-In this case, our customer chose to put Sensative’s presence sensors on all machines to measure the level of activity overall and on each machine.
+There are many places in a gym where you can gather valuable information through what is known as presence sensors.
+A presence sensor measures the presence of something in an on/off fashion, allowing business owners to follow usage patterns of machines, doors, water coolers, and similar.
+Here, the customer chose to put Sensative’s presence sensors on all machines to measure the overall activity level for each machine.

-Continuously occupied machines could be an issue in the long run as customers will get tired of waiting every time they want to work out.
-Placing presence sensors on every machine makes it easy to see what equipment is the most popular.
-You can thereby determine which, if any, of those would benefit from further investments.
-While machines might be expensive, it might very well be a mistake not to install one or two more of the overused ones.
-Otherwise, you might be at risk that customers might very well switch to a “better” gym otherwise, and the company might lose a more significant amount of money than what the machines would have cost.
+Continuously occupied machines could be an issue in the long run as customers will get tired of waiting whenever they want to work out.
+Placing presence sensors on every machine makes it easy to see the most popular equipment.
+Business owners can thereby determine which, if any, would benefit from further investments.
+As machines are expensive, no one wants to buy them on a hunch.
+By monitoring usage patterns, gym owners can easily see when the environment requires more equipment and avoid losing customers due to overcrowding.

-Looking at facility maintenance, especially cleaning, monitoring with smart building technology can quickly “alert” when there is a need for cleaning.
-By placing presence sensors or magnetic open/close sensors like Strips +Guard on, for instance, toilet doors, trash cans, and machines, business owners can get in-depth knowledge on how well the maintenance is upheld.
-This knowledge then allows for informed decisions that can improve efficiency and service level.
-You can set up rules where your staff can act upon certain events, like having Yggio sends out an alert when a certain amount of people have visited a toilet or used a machine so that you know when it is time for cleaning services.
+Looking at facility maintenance, especially cleaning services, monitoring with smart building technology can quickly alert when there is a need for cleaning.
+By placing presence- or magnetic open/close sensors (like Strips +Guard) on, for instance, toilet doors, trash cans, and machines, business owners can get in-depth knowledge on how well the maintenance is upheld.
+This knowledge then allows for informed decisions that can improve efficiency and service.
+Business owners can set up rules where the system alerts and encourages staff to act upon certain events.
+An example could be having Yggio send out alerts to staff when a certain number of people have visited a toilet or used a machine, indicating that it is time to clean this area.

 Apart from using data in automation, presence sensors can also tell if some areas of the facilities are more crowded than others based on data from machines, doors, and more.
-After monitoring and gathering data for some time, it would become apparent if it is necessary to change the gym layout and move machines to spread out the more popular machines or areas.
-It might even show that larger facilities are needed.
+After monitoring and gathering data for some time, it would become apparent if it is necessary to change the gym layout or move machines to spread out the more popular machines or areas.
+It might even reveal that more extensive facilities are needed.

 Optimizing air quality

-In this specific case, our client chose to place multi-sensors on several places in their facility to measure air quality to optimize the usage of their HVAC system and notice any alarming trends overall.
-With these multi-sensors running through Yggio, our client could measure air quality by values such as carbon dioxide, relative humidity, and hydrocarbon values.
+Our client chose to place multi-sensors in several areas of their facility to measure air quality, optimize the usage of their HVAC system, and follow any alarming trends in general.
+With these multi-sensors running through Yggio, our client can measure air quality by carbon dioxide, relative humidity, and hydrocarbon values.
 Sensative offers several air quality sensors for indoor monitoring, such as the Strips MS +Comfort, Square Comfort, and Square +Air.

-People breathing in a closed space indoors can quickly accumulate carbon dioxide due to poor ventilation.
-Still, the sometimes unhealthy high amounts of carbon dioxide found indoors are usually a result of air pulled in when people enter or exit the facilities.
+Many people breathing in a closed indoor space can quickly accumulate carbon dioxide due to poor ventilation.
+An even greater culprit of the sometimes unhealthily high amounts of carbon dioxide found indoors is outdoor air being pulled in when people enter or exit the facilities.

-As commonly known from many situations, lack of ventilation and a buildup of carbon dioxide makes people very tired.
-It would become very strenuous for anybody exerting themselves during a workout or sports activity.
+As most are probably familiar with, a lack of ventilation and a buildup of carbon dioxide makes people very tired.
+Such an environment would become very strenuous for anybody exerting themselves during a workout or sports activity.
 As no one wants to feel limited or ill without cause, this situation could easily lead to customers looking for better workout facilities.

-Relative humidity is a typical value to measure and is often featured in multi-sensors.
-High values of relative humidity can become quite a problem when high temperatures combined with high humidity can lead to the body not being able to expel enough heat, making it unbearable to work out.
+The relative humidity is a commonly monitored value, and this functionality is thus typically featured in multi-sensors.
+High humidity levels can lead to uncomfortable and sometimes even dangerous conditions, as high temperatures in conjunction with high humidity lead to the body being unable to expel enough heat, making it unbearable to work out.
 It is not wise to be a cheapskate during a summer heatstroke when it comes to the HVAC, while no owner wants the system to run on max 24/7 when unnecessary.

-Hydrocarbons, measured as VOC (volatile organic compounds) or TVOC (total…), show a wide range of organic compounds that can pollute the air.
-In a gym environment, this could be emissions from plastic carpets and other materials or alcohol from hand sanitizer.
+Hydrocarbons, measured as VOC (volatile organic compounds) or TVOC (total volatile…), show a wide range of organic compounds that can pollute the air.
+In a gym environment – This could be emissions from sources such as plastic carpets and other materials or alcohol from hand sanitizer.

-While alcohol is not very strenuous on the lungs, other pollutants such as plastic nano particles can be harmful in the long run.
-A person without any respiratory problems will likely not notice the pollution before it builds up and becomes a real health issue.
-In contrast, sensitive people could easily find breathing difficult in such an environment and easily cause customers to leave for another place to work out.
+While alcohol is not significantly detrimental to the lungs, other pollutants, such as plastic nanoparticles, can be harmful when a person is continuously exposed.
+A person without respiratory problems will likely not notice the pollution before it builds up and becomes a real health issue.
+In contrast, sensitive people could easily find breathing difficult in such an environment and easily cause customers to leave.

-After our client implemented smart building technology with Yggio as master control and data gatherer, it became clear from the data, shown in the graphs above, that some values were alarmingly high at times.
-Through Yggio, it was easy to see that both carbon dioxide, relative humidity, and hydrocarbons spiked dramatically during weeknights and weekends.
-The levels dropped again during weekdays and continued dropping exponentially until the next weekend, where they would again return to the highest levels.
+After our client company implemented its smart building solutions with Yggio as the data collection and service layer, the results (shown in the graphs above) clearly showed that some values were alarmingly high at times.
+It was clear that both carbon dioxide, relative humidity, and hydrocarbons spiked dramatically during weeknights and weekends.
+The levels dropped again during weekdays and continued dropping exponentially until the following weekend when they returned to the highest levels again.

-After further investigations, it was discovered that the HVAC system had been programmed to run at reduced flow during weeknights and weekends to preserve energy and reduce cost.
-It all came down to underestimations of how much was needed by the contractor.
-In a case like this, it is easy to see how smart building technology can let business managers optimize operations and expenses to care for customers while providing a better and healthier environment.
+After further investigations, the company discovered that the HVAC system had been programmed to run at reduced flow during weeknights and weekends to preserve energy and reduce costs.
+It all came down to underestimations of how much the HVAC system needed to run, which clearly shows the difficulty in optimizing without the proper data.
+Smart building technology lets business managers optimize operations and expenses to care for customers while also providing a better and healthier environment.